 On that note, Comgan is a Priest in the mining town of Bangor, trying to raise money to rebuild the old church (which got destroyed in a fire).
 He's 14 at best.

 Improbable Weapon User: When the game first came out, this was largely averted, as gathering tools were nigh-useless, which just left swords, bows, and wands.
-Several events and skill updates later, it's possible to see an adventuring party containing someone who fights with puppets, someone with a chemistry set (alchemy cylinder), someone with a pair of spring leeks (which are even more ridiculously overpowered than beam swords), someone with a spiked mandolin, someone who fights with knuckles, and maybe someone who fights with a dream catcher, by using it to turn into a dragon.
+Several events and skill updates later, it's possible to see an adventuring party containing someone who fights with puppets, someone with a chemistry set (alchemy cylinder), someone with a pair of spring leeks (which are even more ridiculously overpowered than beam swords), someone with a spiked mandolin, someone who fights with knuckles, and maybe someone who fights with a dream catcher, by using it to turn into a chess piece.

 Inexplicable Treasure Chests: These are typically only found in dungeons.
 However, during certain events, they can drop from just about every animal and monster in the game.